SkyWatch — Header

 What Are Wind Farm Mapping Tools?

-Wind farm mapping tools are digital platforms and data services that allow developers, engineers, and consultants to visualize, model, and assess geographic and environmental variables relevant to wind farm development.
-These tools synthesize data from satellites, aerial surveys, weather models, and regulatory datasets to help teams:
+Wind farm mapping tools are digital platforms and data services that let developers, engineers, and consultants visualize, model, and assess the geographic and environmental factors that shape a wind project.
+They pull together data from satellites, aerial surveys, weather models, and regulatory datasets to help teams:

 • Evaluate environmental impact risks